Azure-Samples/dab-entraid-auth/README.md

 ## Test Entra ID authentication with the HTML client application

-Make sure that you have the Data API builder running with the correct configuration file:
+Make sure that you have Data API builder running with the correct configuration file:

 ```bash
 dab start -c config/dab-config-auth.json --no-https-redirect
 ```

-now open the `index.html` with Live Server:
+Now open the `index.html` with Live Server:

 ![Test HTML Client with Live Server](./_assets/13-live-server.png)